NAV

 Run 'hugo --help' for usage.

-Suggestions are automatic based on every subcommand registered and use an implementation of Levenshtein distance.
+Suggestions are automatically generated based on existing subcommands and use an implementation of Levenshtein distance.
 Every registered command that matches a minimum distance of 2 (ignoring case) will be displayed as a suggestion.

 If you need to disable suggestions or tweak the string distance in your command, use: